CharaChorder/docs/docs/CharaChorder One.rst

 The left half contains the “brain” of the device, where it stores chords, layouts, and settings.
-It also contains a female USB-C port on the left side of the half and a 3.5mm “audio jack” port on the right side of the half (See :ref:`Connections<CharaChorder One:Connections>`).
+It also contains a female USB-C port on the left side of the half and a 3.5 mm “audio jack” port on the right side of the half (See :ref:`Connections<CharaChorder One:Connections>`).
 The right half is nearly a mirror image of the left half.
-It has a 3.5mm “audio jack” port on the left side of the half and a no other ports (See :ref:`Connections<CharaChorder One:Connections>`).
+It has a 3.5 mm “audio jack” port on the left side of the half and a no other ports (See :ref:`Connections<CharaChorder One:Connections>`).

 The Center Bar